Obama's Syria decision: a walk, a debate, and a new approach

 A failed vote, he said, "could shadow the rest of the administration."

-Colin Kahl, a Georgetown University professor and former Defense official, said the passage in the Democrat-controlled Senate was assured, while the Republican-controlled House of Representatives was likely as well.
+Colin Kahl, a Georgetown University professor and former Defence official, said the passage in the Democrat-controlled Senate was assured, while the Republican-controlled House of Representatives was likely as well.

-"There are some skeptics both on the left and the right in the Congress, but I think the administration has a pretty strong case that we need to do this," he said.
+"There are some sceptics both on the left and the right in the Congress, but I think the administration has a pretty strong case that we need to do this," he said.

 "If they start to think through some of the credibility implications of not authorizing this, especially as it relates to Iran, then it will pass in the House."